• Are you giving a wedding speech?

 A BOOK ABOUT WEDDING SPEECHES

-The paperback is also available to order ‘from all good bookshops’, as they say.
-That includes Foyles and Waterstones.
-Its ISBN is 978-1-9993442-0-7.
-(The edition in their systems is not the Amazon edition, in case the bookshop asks.
-As you might already know, simply mentioning the word ‘Amazon’ could get you kicked out of your favourite bookshop.)
+(That edition is not the Amazon edition, in case the bookshop asks.
+As you might already know, simply mentioning the word 'Amazon' could get you barred from your favourite bookshop.)

 GENERAL GUFF ABOUT ME